WHY WE’RE NOT BLOODY MOVING TO BLOODY

 Felt just the same.
 He frowns, agrees,

-Hesitates, and says, ‘You know,
+Hesitates, then says, ‘You know,

 In England, always, somehow, one’s so…’